Final assignment#

 Submission of solution#

 Your solution to the above tasks is to be delivered in the format of a single Jupyter notebook file.
-Please create a new and name it final_assignment_xyz.ipynb where xyz is your initials.
-It should be easy to understand and runnable by your peers.
+Please create a new and name it final_assignment_teamxyz.ipynb where xyz is your team number.
+It should be easy to understand and runnable by your instructors.

-The solution will be reviewed by some of your fellow students as well as an instructor, which will provide feedback on both the correctnes and clarity of your solution.
+The solution will be reviewed by an instructor, which will provide feedback on both the correctnes and clarity of your solution.